 Plastic recycling competition: the winners

-More than 300 plastic recycling projects have been submitted and today we’re going to meet the 3 winners!
+More than 300 plastic recycling projects have been submitted and below is an overview of the 3 winners

 Designer: Alexander Schul (opened in a new window/tab)